Skip to main content

 The Challenge

-Newly developed AEM components and templates were getting lost in translation between design and implementation, creating a critical bottleneck for Intel.com's global UX team.
-Teams struggled with unclear specifications, inconsistent standards, and long delays between design handoffs and development cycles.
+Newly developed AEM components and templates were breaking down between design and implementation, creating a critical bottleneck for Intel.com’s global UX team.
+Teams faced unclear specifications, inconsistent standards, and extended delays between design handoffs and development cycles.

-• Frequent rework cycles due to misaligned expectations between design and development
+• Frequent rework cycles from misaligned expectations between design and development

-• Delayed launches caused by unclear functional requirements
+• Delayed launches driven by unclear functional requirements

-• Knowledge silos between the UX, development, and QA teams
+• Knowledge silos isolating UX, development, and QA teams

-• Difficulty onboarding new team members and agency partners
+• Slow onboarding for new team members and agency partners

 My Discovery

-I discovered that the main issue was the lack of a unified documentation system capable of supporting projects effectively from conception to User Acceptance Testing (UAT).
-The Pattern Library provided a foundational starting point, offering visual standards but lacking detailed functional specifications.
-Furthermore, it was incomplete and did not include essential design elements already used throughout the site, which resulted in inconsistencies.
+I determined the root cause was the absence of a unified documentation system supporting projects from concept through User Acceptance Testing (UAT).
+The Pattern Library was incomplete, missing functional specifications and omitting design elements already in production, which led to site-wide inconsistencies.

 Research and Discovery